ClementTsang/bottom/README.md

 - Maximizing of widgets of interest to take up the entire window.

-- A minimal mode that focuses less on graphs and more on data, similar to [htop](https://hisham.hm/htop/).
+- A minimal mode that focuses less on charts and more on data, similar to [htop](https://hisham.hm/htop/).

-- Zooming in/out to see more/less data.
+- Zooming in/out by time to see more/less data.

 More details about each widget and compatibility can be found [here](./docs/widgets.md).